Skip to content

 Welcome to toytree

 Welcome to toytree, a Python library for tree visualization, manipulation, and numerical and evolutionary analyses.
+If you are new to toytree, head to the User Guide to see examples and learn about its features.

 History